 He founded Women’s Community Shelters in 2011.
 Peter is a Director of The Umbrella Foundation.
 Peter also acts as a pro bono adviser to Creativity Australia.
 He was formerly Chairman of So They Can, Grameen Australia and Grameen Australia Philippines.

 Peter was made a member of the General Division of the Order of Australia in the Queen’s Birthday Honours List in 2010 for services to the philanthropic sector.

 Dr Alana Roy

 Ph.
 D Psychology, B. A Social Work (MHSW)

-Dr Alana Roy is a psychologist, social worker and therapist and has spent the last 13 years working in mental health, suicide prevention, trauma, sexual abuse and family violence and the disability sector.
-Alana has worked with borderline personality and dissociative identity disorder in various roles in the community such as; Rape Crisis Centers with victims of ritual abuse, childhood and adult sexual assault, supporting women in the sex industry, survivors of human trafficking and now as a psychedelic integration specialist.
+Dr Alana Roy is a psychologist, social worker and therapist and has spent the last 13 years working in mental health, suicide prevention, trauma, sexual abuse, family violence and the disability sector.
+Alana has worked with borderline personality and dissociative identity disorder in various roles in the community such as: Rape Crisis Centres with victims of ritual abuse, childhood and adult sexual assault, supporting women in the sex industry, survivors of human trafficking and now as a psychedelic integration specialist.

 Alana focuses on harm reduction, community and connection.
 She is dedicated to psychedelic-assisted psychotherapy and plant medicines.
 She has engaged with, and provides integration therapeutic support services for communities across Australia.
 Alana works at several universities as a Research Fellow and supervisor of students on placement.
 Alana passionately advocates for public policy, community education and legislative changes so that these treatments are regulated and supported by a strong, connected and skilled sector.

 Learn more about Alana’s experiences in: Psychedelic Medicines: How My Journey Into The Jungle Changed My Life